 When it comes to the range of extra accessories available to purchase separately, KitchenAid takes the lead.
-There are over 80 extra accessories you can purchase additionally to your stand mixer which attach on the multi-purpose hub at the top of the mixer.
+There are over 80 extra accessories you can purchase added to your stand mixer which attaches to the multi-purpose hub at the top of the mixer.
 The KitchenAid mixer attachments are endless.
 You can get pasta rollers, meat grinders, ice cream makers, grain mills and many more.

 Kenwood has 2 multi-purpose hubs and offers additional attachments, although not to the same extent as KitchenAid.

 Speed Settings and Functionality

 Having a variety of different speeds will allow you to mix, whip and knead with accuracy.
 The Artisan has 10 speeds while the KMix has 7, including a ‘fold’ speed setting.
 But, there is one huge difference between the two.
 The Kmix has a soft start feature while the Artisan doesn’t.
 The soft start features on all Kenwood stand mixers.

 The soft-start feature allows the Kmix to start slow on each speed setting and gradually build up the speed.
 Not only does this prevent any spillage, or ingredients flying out of the bowl, it can also help safeguard against damage to the motor and gears.

 Surprisingly, most types of KitchenAid stand mixers have this feature, apart from the Artisan.

 Another obvious difference in the speed is the placement of the lever.
 On the Artisan, the speed lever is on the top side of the mixer next to their logo while on the Kmix, the speed settings are placed on the body of the mixer and have a dial.